Adhesive Application

 • production of solid wood panels and laminated wood

-Synthetic adhesives are used in all these areas, natural adhesives having long since been abandoned because of their inability to keep up with industrial requirements.
+In all these areas, synthetic adhesives are used, natural ones having long been abandoned because they are unable to keep up with industry requirements.

 adhesives